melissagwolf/Website/content/CV.md

 Advisor: [Andrew Maul](https://education.ucsb.edu/research-faculty/bio?first=Andrew&last=Maul)

 Master of Arts in Education
-University of Santa Barbara, 2020
+University of California, Santa Barbara, 2020

 Master of Arts in Research Methods and Statistics
 University of Denver, 2017